 Reviewed by Wendy Marcason, RD, LDN

-Before you send out the invitations to your first summer barbecue, Toby Smithson, RDN, CDE, Academy of Nutrition and Dietetics spokesperson, says to invest in at least two sets of tools like tongs, spatulas and large platters.
+Before you send out the invitations to your barbecue, Toby Smithson, RDN, CDE, Academy of Nutrition and Dietetics spokesperson, says to invest in at least two sets of tools such as tongs, spatulas and large platters.
 "The purpose," she says, "is to prevent mixing utensils used for raw meats with cooked meats."

 Whichever type of meat you grill, make sure to check that it's cooked to the proper temperature before it's served.